-Take an out & back or one way journey and explore South West waterways
+Take an out & back journey and explore South West waterways

 Your waterways cruise on the Baïse and the Canal de Garonne will be bathed in sunshine and singing with the lilting accents of the South West of France.
-Boating holidays in the region offer all kinds of interesting journeys from Agen or Valence-sur-Baïse.
+Boating holidays in the region offer all kinds of interesting journeys from Buzet-sur-Baïse.

 destination and its waterways